 Deadlifts.
-Not just because it's my favorite exercise but because of the combined benefit of strength training on the body:
+Not just because it's my favourite exercise but because of the combined benefit of strength training on the body:

 - Increased muscle mass which in turn speeds up metabolism and helps with fat loss.

-- Increased bone density which slows down the deterioration associated with aging.
+- Increased bone density which slows down the deterioration associated with ageing.